What are Microbeads?

 - An estimated 3 trillion microbeads pollute US waterways every year.

-4. Its Almost Impossible to Remove Microplastics Once they are in the Environment
+4. Its Almost Impossible to Remove Microplastics once they are in the Environment

-- Plastic is not biodegradable and lasts forever.
+- Most microbeads are made from polyethylene which is not biodegradable and lasts forever.

-Microbeads are not Necessary
+Microbeads are not necessary in cosmetics

 - Alternatives do exist.
 These include things such as apricot shells and cocoa beans.